spacelama/esp8266-mitsubishi-heavy-ac-controller/README.md

 ## Usage

-Navigate to your wifi controller's IP address, perhaps piping it to a password protected reverse-proxy on your house's publicly accessible web server (I know there's no input sanitising on any of the user parameters, which is why it's password protected and only handed to
+Navigate to your ac controller's address (obtained by DHCP if it successfully logs in via the credentials you supplied in template/Makefile, find out what address it got associated with via your router's interface, the esp8266's serial port output, or in the syslogs of the server you had configured in template/Makefile), perhaps piping it to a password protected reverse-proxy on your house's publicly accessible web server (I know there's no input sanitising on any of the user parameters, which is why it's password protected and only handed to